 Am I eligible for a fee waiver on the 10 year route?

 Yes, fee waivers are available for FLR(FP) applications if you can demonstrate that you are destitute or would become destitute by paying the fee.
 You must provide comprehensive evidence of your financial circumstances, including income, savings, debts, and essential expenditure.
 If approved, the waiver covers both the application fee and Immigration Health Surcharge.
-Fee waivers are not available for ILR applications.
+Fee waivers are generally not available for ILR applications.

 What happens after I get ILR on the 10 year route?